Argon flash: Uses

 Argon flash is a standard procedure for high-speed photography, especially for photographing explosions, or less commonly for use in high altitude test vehicles.
 The photography of explosions and shock waves is made easy by the fact that the detonation of the argon flash lamp charge can be accurately timed relative to the test specimen explosion and the light intensity can overpower the light generated by the explosion itself.
 The formation of shock waves during explosions of shaped charges can be imaged this way.

 As the amount of released radiant energy is fairly high, significant heating of the illuminated object can occur.
 Especially in the case of high explosives, this has to be taken into account.

-Super Radiant Light (SRL) sources are an alternative to argon flash.
+Superradiant Light (SRL) sources are an alternative to argon flash.
 An electron beam source delivers a brief and intense pulse of electrons to suitable crystals (e.g. doped cadmium sulfide).
 Flash times in the nanosecond to picosecond range are achievable.
 Pulsed lasers are another alternative.